vcl/vcl/doc/DEVELOPMENT.md

 # Development

-GIT clone vcl and use the following npm scripts:
+Clone the VCL's monorepo, enter the folder of the module you want to work on and use the following npm scripts:

 * `npm start` - starts a web server and opens the examples (browsersync enabled).